Table of Contents

 2. Set the Foundation for Security

 Due to the sensitive information contained in the banking app, it has become a succulent target for cybercriminal attacks.
-Therefore, as early as the planning phase, you should consider the cybersecurity safeguards required.
+Therefore, as early as the planning phase, you should consider the cybersecurity safeguards required for your banking app.
 The security base that can be taken into account before the development starts:

 - Secure password: all passwords must be encrypted before being stored in a database.
 Moreover, the function “Forget password” needs to be built upon solid validation facilities to recover lost credentials while ensuring app users can change their login credentials securely.